 A Few More Quick Points

-The Yeti Tundra 45 is certified bear proof.
-Yep, slap locks on the two front corners and neither man nor beast stand a chance of getting in.
+The Yeti Tundra 45 is certified bear-proof.
+Yep, slap locks on the two front corners, and neither man nor beast can get in.
+More importantly, it keeps the smell of food inside as well so you never attract wild animals.

 AnchorPoint Tie-Down Slots are molded into the main housing just to make it easy for securing it on your boat, trailer, or truck.
 These aren’t recessed quite enough to fit the hook of a bungee cord or motorcycle strap down.
 However, some creative looping or a flat clip will get the job done.